Abstract

 Logic and Lacunas—Moving Along the Scale

-In the clinical negligence case …, the experts have directed their minds to the question of comparative risks and benefits and have reached a defensible conclusion on the matter.
+Commenting on the Bolam test and the use of expert evidence, Lord Browne-Wilkinson said the proposed medical opinion must have a logical basis and that, …, the experts have directed their minds to the question of comparative risks and benefits and have reached a defensible conclusion on the matter.

 123

 Logic is regarded as a certain way of thinking, a deduction/inference, that is, if ‘X then Y’.
 A logical decision is one that is reasonable and founded on good judgment.
 Whether an individual’s reasoning is logical is not the same question as whether their decision was reasonable in all the circumstances, a value judgment.
 The majority of clinical negligence cases that reach the civil courts involve a normative appraisal of the evidence in which the courts decide if the approach adopted was ‘reasonable in the circumstances’, not if it was the only right answer.
-The use of logic in Intubation is not routine, risk-free process…it cannot be suggested that it was illogical for Dr Dinwiddie, a most distinguished expert, to favour running what, in his view, was a small risk of total respiratory collapse rather than submit [the child] to the invasive procedure of intubation.
+The use of logic in Bolitho was arguably the wrong call as what was required was a detailed analysis of the risks and benefits of intubating.
+Reading the judgment of Lord Browne-Wilkinson it is not evident in Bolitho that any such analysis occurred, Intubation is not routine, risk-free process…it cannot be suggested that it was illogical for Dr Dinwiddie, a most distinguished expert, to favour running what, in his view, was a small risk of total respiratory collapse rather than submit [the child] to the invasive procedure of intubation.

 125